 Yes!
 Young children (with or without disabilities) are welcomed to attend with their families.
 Preschoolers (birth to 3 years) are paired one-on-one with volunteers and placed in a nursery setting for lots of play and easy nap time coordination.

 Can I bring a caregiver or nurse to Camp with my family?

 Yes!
 If you require the assistance of an additional caregiver or nurse, we are happy to accommodate that request.
 Caregivers and nurses will be lodged at Camp.
 Because of limited lodging capacity and high demand, we ask that you only bring additional caregivers and nurses if absolutely necessary.

 Please include caregivers and nurses on your family application.

 Can my family attend both sessions of Hope Heals Camp?

 Because of the high demand for and limited availablity of spots, each camper family is eligible for only one session of Hope Heals Camp.

-Can my child or teen serve as a volunteer even if the rest of the family comes as campers?
+Can my teen serve as a volunteer even if the rest of the family comes as campers?